cstarcher/pysaf/README.md

 ##### Source

 If you are installing from source, it is recommended to run this software using Python 3.5 or higher.
-This application only uses modules in the Python default package.
+This application only uses modules in the Python Standard Library.

 ### How To Use